frejanordsiek/hdf5storage/doc/source/storage_format.rst

 Whether the dimension order of all arrays should be reversed (essentially a transpose) or not before writing to the file.
-This option is set to ``True`` implicitly by ``matlab_compatible``.
+This option is set to ``True`` implicitly by ``matlab_compatible``, but may be overridden.
 This option needs to be set if one wants an array to end up the same shape when imported into MATLAB.
-This option is necessary because Numpy and MATLAB use opposite dimension ordering schemes, which are C and Fortan schemes respectively.
+This option is provided because Numpy and MATLAB use opposite dimension ordering schemes, which are C and Fortan schemes respectively.
 2D arrays are stored by row in the C scheme and column in the Fortran scheme.

 store_shape_for_empty
 ---------------------